Phoshco/CodeExpDeez/README.md

 Engagement with people in other Companies within the Unit is low: Improved communication within Companies can help with better scheduling </br>

 Lack of stock at eMart and long queues during breaks: A better system to inform servicemen before physically going down is needed </br>

+### Problem Statement
+How might we enable commanders & servicemen to have stronger and clear communications, in order to create a more efficient and coherent working environment?

 ### Proposed solution